pierre-rouleau/usrhome/readme.rst

 USRHOME Prompt
 ==============

+**NOTE**:
+  The descriptions of prompts in this section and its subsections is outdated and no longer corresponds to the current state of the project.
+  This was first written when Bash was not supported.
+Now Bash is fully supported and this section needs to be re-organized.
+  I will update the documentation soon.

-USRHOME provides control for the Z Shell and Bash prompts as described below.
+USRHOME provides control for the Z Shell and Bash prompts as described in this section.